 To deliver on our stated strategy and move further towards an operating model that will support the scope and remit of ARGA will require an increase in headcount.
 The argument for us to be a more effective regulator is not legislation-dependent.
-Although the timing remains uncertain, we are confident that the Government's consultation will set a clear direction of travel and provide support for an increase in the scope and volume of many of our existing activities, as well as new or enhanced functions.
+Although the timing remains uncertain, the Government's consultation sets a clear direction of travel and provides support for an increase in the scope and volume of many of our existing activities, as well as new or enhanced functions.
 BEIS has reviewed and approved this plan and budget.